The Lady in Red (1979 film): Development

 Why Dillinger and the FBI were shooting each other.
 To me, Dillinger was just a PR job.
 J. Edgar Hoover made stars out of the guys he knew he could catch.
 He never got anybody from the Mafia.
 In other words, to me that movie was about why Dillinger became Public Enemy No. 1 at a time when one-third of the women in Chicago between the ages of 15 and 35 were working as prostitutes.

 The job of directing went to Lewis Teague, who had worked at New World Pictures for a number of years as an editor and second unit director.
 Teague recalls, "I was given that script and told to go with it.
 I didn't really have a chance to mold or change it.
 It was very socially conscious for an action picture about the Great Depression.
 I had twenty days to shoot it, and three to edit and a budget of less than a million."

+Sayles was concerned about the budget.
+He said "I'd ask 'Should I writer this smaller?'
+And they'd say 'No, just write it good.'
+And I thought well maybe Lewis can campaign for more money.
+But he couldn't."

 The film was produced by Corman's wife Julie who said "I passionately believed in Lady in Red... and I believed in the political and moral issues at the center of the story."